emqxarchive/emqx-docs-en/source/deploy.rst

 4. Open the TCP ports for MQTT services (e.g. 1883,8883) on the security group.

-5. Install and cluster EMQ on these two hosts.
+5. Install and cluster *EMQ X* on these two hosts.
 Please refer to the sections of cluster installation for details.

 6. Create ELB (Classic Load Balancer), assign the VPC network, and assign the public IP address.